radio24/TorBox/CONTRIBUTING.md

   sudo sed -i "s/^GO_DL_PATH=.*/GO_DL_PATH=${REPLACEMENT_STR}/g" torbox.run
   ```

-- To suppress undesired terminal outputs, '&>/dev/null' should be used at the end of a command, as in the example below (this guideline is currently being implemented):
+- To suppress undesired terminal outputs, '&>/dev/null' or '2> /dev/null' should be used at the end of a command, as in the example below (this guideline is currently being implemented):

   ```shell
   (printf "[$DATE] - Log file created!\n" | sudo -u debian-tor tee $LOG) &>/dev/null